-It should be known that the skin of the dog is much more fragile and thin than that of the Man (3 to 5 layers of cells for the dog, facing 10 to 15 layers for the Man).
+It should be known that the skin of the dog is much more fragile and thin compared to humans (3 to 5 layers of cells for the dog, while 10 to 15 layers for humans).
 Our PH is 5.5 while that of the dog is 7.
-Our shower gel and another shampoo “pH neutral 5.5” is acids for the skin of our dear doggies.
-It’s the same for baby shampoos.
-A human baby has a PH of 5, which is even more irritating for the dog.

-Do not forget to thoroughly rinse the shampoo, even if you cannot fight with the little pug that makes you the saddest head in the world.
-It is important to rinse very well the product which can have a very irritating effect, to see abrasive on the delicate skin of the dog.
+Do not forget to thoroughly rinse the shampoo, even if you cannot fight with the little pug.
+Failure to thoroughly rinse the product can have a very irritating effect, especially on Pugs with delicate skin.

 Dry your dog after getting wet, to prevent it from getting cold.
-Do not hesitate to brush it, it helps the hair to dry by taking off the body.
-Do not stop your dog from shaking after cleaning, it removes most of the moisture and also prevents it from getting too wet.
+Do not hesitate to brush it, it helps the hair to dry.

-If necessary, you can use a hair dryer to help dry it, but be careful:
+If necessary, you can use a hairdryer to dry.

-- Do not directly on the face of your dog
+- Don’t Point directly on the Pug’s face

-- Do not keep it fixed on the same spot of the dog’s body, at the risk of burning it
+- Do not keep it fixed on the same spot of the Pugs’ body to avoid burning it

-- Do not use the strongest power of your hair dryer
+- Do not use the Maximum power of your hairdryer

 Regularly monitor the ears, eyes, folds, skin … but also:

 The claws of the pug wear out from the moment when he walks regularly on grounds that allow this natural wear.
-We must keep an eye on his claws when he is small and that he walks little, but also the claw of the ergot (inner and high claw, on the front legs) which is never really worn and grows in spiral which makes that, very often, it is replanted in the paw and incarnates, creating big infections!
+You must keep an eye on his claws when he is small and that he starts walking.

-It is possible to cut the claws of your dog yourself, provided you have a little finger and patience if the dog is not cooperative, which is rarely the case, especially at the beginning.
+It is possible to cut the claws of your dog yourself, all it takes is patience especially when the Pug is not cooperative, which is common especially at the beginning.